script-fu/funky/content/hub/docs/folder/Installation.md

 ## Git

 Before we dive into building Artbox, you'll need to install and learn the basics of Git, a version control system that helps you manage and share source code.
 Git is an essential tool for any developer, and understanding how to use it will make the rest of the build process much easier.
-If you're new to Git, take a few minutes to read through [A Beginner's Guide to Using Git on Linux](https://gitlab.gnome.org/pixelmixer/artbox/-/wikis/A-Beginner's-Guide-to-Using-Git-on-Linux) to get up to speed.
+If you're new to Git, take a few minutes to read through [Using Git on Linux](https://script-fu.github.io/artbox/hub/guides/folder/using-git-on-linux/) to get up to speed.

 ## Dependencies